What is a learning disability or difficulty?

 - Competency based assessment of support needs: PAMS 3.0 is a complete Parent Assessment Application used by social workers, psychologists and other professionals across the UK and abroad.
 Developed by psychologist Dr Sue McGaw.

 - Good Practice Guidance on Working with Parents with Learning Disabilities [DoH and DoE 2007] Includes a summary of relevant legislation and policy, on how adult and children’s services should work together to improve support to parents with a learning disability and their children.
-Requires updating, but much of guidance still relevant and helpful.
+This has been updated in 2018; see Guidance from the President of the Family Division.

 - You may also be interested in this post on how the court should ensure proceedings are fair for parents who have a learning disability.